Tardo/OdooTerminal/README.md

 #### + Loops

-Massive operations are possible using the command `for loops`.
+Massive operations are possible using `for loops`.
 Print to screen is a expensive task, consider use the keyword `silent` to increase the performance.

 Examples: